roastedpotato66/ese645/README.md

 This is the repo for ESE645 final project.
-Team: Anbang Chen, Shizhuo Mu, Nova Han
+Team: Anbang Chen, Shizhuo Mu, Nora Han

 # Meeting Summary
 ### Nov 2nd